Skip to main content

 ”Accidentally committed to wrong branch”

-# Move commit to correct branch
+# Move commit to the correct branch

 git checkout correct-branch

-git cherry-pick abc123 # SHA of the commit
+git cherry-pick abc123 # SHA of the commit -- creates a copy on this branch

 # Remove from wrong branch